Nov 06, 2025

 Preclinical studies have shown that NE3107 has strong anti-inflammatory effects in vitro, and neuroprotective effects in animal models of conditions such as optic neuritis and glaucoma, where it reduced microglial activation.
 In the Parkinson’s disease mouse model, it was reported to protect against dopaminergic neuron loss.
 The compound also demonstrated an ability to improve the efficacy of L-dopa while reducing dyskinesia in Parkinsonian marmosets.
 Several Phase I studies have already been completed in various indications, including impaired glucose tolerance, Type 2 diabetes, ulcerative colitis, and rheumatoid arthritis, showing promising results.
 Most side effects were mild to moderate, with no serious adverse events attributed to the drug.

 In January 2022, BioVie initiated a Phase I/II trial to evaluate the safety, tolerability, and pharmacokinetics of NE3107 in people with Parkinson’s disease.
 This trial aimed to assess drug-drug interactions with levodopa and evaluate various clinical endpoints, including motor and non-motor symptoms of Parkinson’s disease, dyskinesia, and the compound’s pharmacokinetics.
-On November 4, 2024, BioVie announced that the PD-202 trial, a double-blind, randomized, placebo-controlled study of bezisterim in early Parkinson’s disease patients, was fully funded.
-This marks the beginning of a promising new Phase II trial, the SUNRISE-PD clinical trial, planned to start in early 2025, which will test bezisterim as a first-line, standalone treatment for newly diagnosed Parkinson’s disease patients.
+On November 4, 2024, BioVie announced that the PD-202 trialof bezisterim in early Parkinson’s disease patients, was fully funded.
+This promising new Phase II trial, the SUNRISE-PD clinical trial, is a randomized, double-blind, placebo-controlled trial evaluating bezisterim as a first-line, standalone treatment for newly diagnosed Parkinson’s disease patients.

-The market for Parkinson’s disease in the United States was valued at USD 1.8 billion in 2023 and is projected to experience substantial growth over the coming decade.
+The market for Parkinson’s disease in the United States was valued at USD 3,399 million in 2024 and is projected to experience substantial growth over the coming decade.
 This growth is attributed to increasing awareness of Parkinson’s disease, advancements in diagnostic techniques, and the anticipated launch of novel therapies currently in development.
 With a CAGR expected to remain robust from 2024 to 2034, the Parkinson’s disease market is on a trajectory for steady expansion.

 Key drivers of this growth include the rising prevalence of Parkinson’s disease as diagnostic capabilities improve, coupled with a greater public understanding of the condition and its impact.
 Emerging therapies hold the potential to revolutionize treatment options and enhance patient outcomes, further accelerating market expansion.
 However, the success of these therapies in achieving widespread adoption will depend on their clinical efficacy, safety profiles, and cost-effectiveness.
 If successful, these innovations could significantly reshape the Parkinson’s disease therapy landscape, creating new opportunities for growth while addressing unmet patient needs.